bitrise-io/devcenter/_articles/en/contributors/create-your-own-step.md

 Running `bitrise :step` without any commands will print the plugin's help.

-Once you are done, you should have a `step.yml` and, depending on whether you chose Go or Bash, a `main.go` or a `step.sh` file in your new Step's repository.
+Once you are done, you should have a `step.yml` file and, depending on whether you chose Go or Bash, a `main.go` or a `step.sh` file in your new Step's repository.

 * The `step.yml` file is the Step interface definition, containing dependencies, Step inputs and Step outputs as well as other step properties.
 * `main.go` or `step.sh` contains the actual functionality of the Step. **DO NOT CHANGE the working directory!**